Levski, Pazardzhik Province

-Levski (Левски, formerly known as Dolno Levski) is a village at 23 km south of Panagyurishte and 21 km north of Pazardzhik on the main road between them.
-As of 2013 it has a population of 667.
+Levski (Левски, formerly known as Dolno Levski) is a village in Bulgaria, 23 km south of Panagyurishte and 21 km north of Pazardzhik on the main road between them.
+As of 2013 it had a population of 667.

 Geography

 The village is located on the southern foothills of the Sredna Gora mountain at an altitude of 420 m.
 It is situated on the main road Panagyurishte-Bata-Popintsi-Levski-Saraya-Pazardzhik.
 The river Luda Yana flows near the village.
 There are four micro dams in the land of Levski.

 There are grapes from which the locals produce wine and rakiya.
 The population is employed in agriculture, stock=breeding and mining of copper.

 Many ancient Thracian mounds are scattered in the lands of the village as well as remains of a Thracian settlement.